appcoreopc/tfserving-app/README.md

 But when you server your app, make sure it is to /tmp and not /tmp/1

 #### Setting up your server

 Next, run the following command from the command line after your install your tensorflow-serving component via apt-get install.
+Please note, 8501 is the default REST API port and 8500 is gRPC port.

  nohup tensorflow_model_server \